dojo/widget-core/README.md

 				return [
 					d(createLabel, {
-						state: {
-							// Passing a message string to a child widget.
+						// Passing a message string to a child widget.						label: messages.purchaseItems }),
-							label: messages.purchaseItems
-						}
-					}),
 					d(createButton, {
-						state: {
 						// Passing a formatted message string to a child widget.
 						label: messages.format('itemCount', { count: 2 })
-						}
 					})
 				];
 			}